TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 <span id='stack-trace-first-line-info'>First, this line of the stack trace will tell you what specific line caused the runtime error.
 In the above example, the error was encountered in line 31 of the file `bottles.rb`.
 This line also provides a brief explanation of the error and the name of the error.
 (In this case, it's a [`NameError`](https://ruby-doc.org/core-3.1.2/NameError.html)).
 And yes, in Ruby, [errors](https://ruby-doc.org/core-3.1.2/Exception.html) are *also* objects.</span>

 There you have it.
-The stack trace really is that simple.
 At this point, you know where in your code the exception is being raised, and you know the type of error you're dealing with.
 You might even know what fixes need to be implemented in your code.

 But what if you don't know how to fix your code?
 Then it's time to dive into debugging!